Research Support Unit (RSU)

-The Clinical Research Unit (CRU) offers families in Manitoba, Northwestern Ontario, and Nunavut the opportunity to participate in many different research studies at the Children’s Hospital Research Institute of Manitoba.
-CRU staff are highly trained and qualified in pediatric research processes and can answer questions from parents and patients about child health research and participation in studies.
-The CRU offers researchers at the Children’s Hospital Research Institute of Manitoba access to world class facilities, equipment, and services for conducting research, as well as administrative support.
+The Research Support Unit (RSU) gives researchers at the Children’s Hospital Research Institute of Manitoba access to world class facilities, equipment, and services for conducting their research, as well as administrative support.
+Our staff are highly trained and qualified in pediatric research processes and can answer questions from parents and patients about child health research and participation in studies.

 - Zeiss LSM700 Spectral Confocal Microscope